 Over more than a 50-year period, one lawyer’s name stands out in the African American history of Omaha.
 He defended his community constantly, unrelentingly and powerfully as a journalist and advocate who commanded troops during the Great War.
 Continuously earning the begrudging respect of his white legal colleagues in Omaha, he was also a founding member of several Black empowerment organizations, and involved in many of the city’s important events.
-This is a biography of Harrison J. Pinkett (1882-1960).
+This is a biography of Harrison J. Pinkett (1882-1960), Nebraska’s first university-trained African American lawyer.

 Harrison J. Pinkett was born in 1882 in Virginia.
 One of 15 children, his parents were an African American Civil War veteran and a white woman.
 His father was a wagon maker, and his older brother Archibald was a lawyer in Washington, D.C.